notaryproject/notation/specs/commandline/login.md

 Log in to an OCI registry

 Usage:
-  notation login <server> [flags]
+  notation login [flags] <server>

 Flags:
   -h, --help              help for login
-  -p, --password string   Password for registry operations (default to $NOTATION_PASSWORD if not specified)
+  -p, --password string   password for registry operations (default to $NOTATION_PASSWORD if not specified)
-      --password-stdin    Take the password from stdin -u, --username string   Username for registry operations (default to $NOTATION_USERNAME if not specified)
+      --password-stdin    take the password from stdin
+      --plain-http        registry access via plain HTTP -u, --username string   username for registry operations (default to $NOTATION_USERNAME if not specified)
 ```

 ## Usage